Infraste03/KGE_RS/README.md

 Two Fashion experimental pipelines are maintained in this repository.

-## Fashion v1
+## Fashion-Random

-Fashion v1 uses a random sample of approximately:
+Fashion-Random uses a random sample of approximately:

 ```text
 50,000 users